WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 TODO: make TURN2 run over QUIC

-Out of band, the client tells the TURN2 server the fingerprint of the cert it uses to authenticate with and the TURN2 server gives the client two public IP:port address pairs.
+Out of band, the client tells the TURN2 server the fingerprint of the cert it uses to authenticate with.
+The TURN2 server gives the client two public IP:port address pairs.
 One is called inbound and other called outbound.
 The client connects to the outbound port and authenticates to TURN2 server using the TLS domain name of server.
 The